abx1709/ACM_Task_Aadarsh_P_P/Task2-DSA/Delete duplicate-value nodes from a sorted linked list/Explanation.md

-# Remove Duplicates from a Sorted Linked List

 ## Problem Overview
 The goal is to remove duplicate nodes from a sorted singly linked list.
 The input is the head of the linked list, and the output is the head of the modified linked list with unique values.